-Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well
+Estate Planning Checklist: Five Tasks to Prioritize

-It’s important to make sure family members and friends are aware of your medical treatment wishes before a health care crisis takes these decisions out of your hands.
+It’s important to make sure family members and friends are aware of your medical treatment and interment wishes before a health care crisis takes these decisions out of your hands.
 Fortunately, there are ways you can formally document these directives in writing so there’s no misunderstanding.

 Sign up for Kiplinger’s Free E-Newsletters